 Despite our best intentions, it’s a known fact that the parental “no” doesn’t always mean “no.”

-Unfortunately, giving in after bad behavior only reinforces the behaviors, explains Jason Rockwell, a board certified behavior analyst and regional manager with Total Spectrum Care, which provides ABA therapy services to children with autism in Michigan.
+Unfortunately, giving in after bad behavior only reinforces the behaviors, explains Jason Rockwell, a board certified behavior analyst and director of behavior consultant mentorship with Total Spectrum Care, which provides ABA therapy services to children with autism in Michigan.